An orthogonality relation for GL(4,R): Introduction and Main Theorem

 More precisely, it was shown in \cite{GK2013} that $\sum\limits_{j=1}^\infty \frac{h_{T,R}\left(\alpha^j \right)}{\mathcal L_j} \sim c \,T^{5+3R}$ and $\theta = \frac{3+3R +\varepsilon}{5+3R},$ for some constant $c > 0$, and any fixed $\varepsilon > 0$ as $T\to\infty.$ Similar results were independently obtained by Blomer \cite{Blomer_2013} and improved later in \cite{BBr_2014}, and more recently in \cite{BZ2016} where an interesting technique is developed to remove the arithmetic weight $\mathcal L_j$.

 Conjecture \ref{OrthConj2} has many important applications to low lying zeros, Katz--Sarnak conjectures on symmetry types of families of automorphic L-functions, Sato--Tate conjectures, etc. Such applications, for the special case of $\GL(3, \mathbb R)$, are a major main theme in \cite{Blomer_2013}, \cite{BBr_2014}, \cite{BZ2016}, \cite{GK2013}, \cite{Guerreiro2015}, \cite{Zhou2013}, \cite{Zhou2014}.
-See also \cite{ST2016} where asymptotic results for these problems are obtained for very general families of cohomological automorphic representations over connected split reductive groups over $\mathbb Q$.
-Shin--Templier \cite{ST2016} obtain their results by an application of the Arthur-Selberg trace formula, but without a power savings in the error term.
+See also \cite{ST2016} where results for these problems are obtained for general families of cohomological automorphic representations of reductive groups over number fields.
 In this paper we focus only on the orthogonality conjecture as the techniques to obtain the above type applications from Conjecture \ref{OrthConj2} are very well established.